Four-manifolds, geometries and knots: The Whitehead group

-\begin{proof} (Note that our hypotheses allow the possibility that some of the factors $\nu_i $ are infinite cyclic.)
+\begin{proof} Let $N=\sharp_{1\leq i\leq n}{N_i}$ be the factorization of $N$ into irreducibles, and let $\nu\cong*_{1\leq i\leq n}\nu_i $, where $\nu_i=\pi_1(N_i)$.
+The irreducible factors are either Haken, hyperbolic or Seifert fibred, by the work of Perelman \cite{[B-P]}.
 Let $\mu_i $ be the preimage of $\nu_i $ in $\mu $, for $1\leq i\leq n$.
 Then $\mu $ is the generalized free product of the $\mu_i $'s, amalgamated over infinite cyclic subgroups.
-For all $1\leq i\leq n$ we have $Wh(\mu_i )=0$, by Lemma 1.1 of [St84] if $K(\nu_i ,1)$ is Haken, by the main result of [FJ86] if it is hyperbolic, by an easy extension of the argument of [Pl80] if it is Seifert fibred but not Haken and by Theorem 19.5 of [Wd78] if $\nu_i $ is infinite cyclic.
+For all $1\leq i\leq n$ we have $Wh(\mu_i )=0$, by \cite[Lemma 1.1]{[St84]} if $K(\nu_i ,1)$ is Haken, by the main result of \cite{[FJ86]} if it is hyperbolic, by an easy extension of the argument of \cite{[Pl80]} if it is Seifert fibred but not Haken and by \cite[Theorem 19.5]{[Wd78]} if $\nu_i $ is infinite cyclic.
 The Mayer-Vietoris sequences for algebraic $K$-theory now give $Wh(\mu )=Wh(\nu )=0$ also. \end{proof}

-Theorem 6.4 may be used to strengthen Theorem 4.11 to give criteria for a closed 4-manifold $M$ to be {\it simple} homotopy equivalent to the total space of an $S^1 $-bundle, if the irreducible summands of the base $N$ are all virtually Haken and $\pi_1 (M)$ is torsion free.
+Theorem 6.4 may be used to strengthen Theorem 4.11 to give criteria for a closed 4-manifold $M$ to be {\it simple} homotopy equivalent to the total space of an $S^1 $-bundle, if $\pi_1 (M)$ is torsion-free.